Muirfield/pocketmine-plugins/GrabBag/README.md

 ### Player Management

 * as : run command as somebody else
+* fly : Toggle flying
 * gma : Change your gamemode to _Adventure_.
 * gmc : Change your gamemode to _Creative_.
 * gms : Change your gamemode to _Survival_.
+* gmspc : Change your gamemode to _Spectator_.
 * prefix : prepend prefix to chat lines
 * shield : player is protected from taking damage